Basil Brush: Preservation

 The British Film Institute in November 2016 announced The Basil Brush Show would be digitised as part of the BFI's five-year strategy for 2017–2022 to preserve programmes from the 1970s and 80s.
 Many of the tapes at the BFI's Conservation Centre in Hertfordshire were reportedly deteriorating and at risk of becoming unplayable.
 Since October 2023, the Film is Fabulous! project has reported a recovery of three episodes from the fourth series of The Basil Brush Show.
 Prior to this discovery, no episodes from this series were present in the archives, however now episodes 2, 6, and 10 of the 15 episode series exist in the archives.

 Other appearances

-Basil and Barney's Swap Shop

-Basil cohosted Basil and Barney's Swap Shop, a BBC gameshow series which ran between 2008 and 2010.

-Basil's Cartoon Story Book

-Basil's Cartoon Story Book is a collection of 24 animated children's stories from around the world and presented by Basil Brush.
-Released on VHS in 1994, it was sold and distributed in the United Kingdom by PolyGram Video Ltd under The Pocket Money Video brand.

-The Goodies

-Basil appears in two episodes of The Goodies.
-In "A Kick in the Arts", he cameos in a fox hunting scene.
-In "The Goodies Rule – O.K.?", he is a member of the "Puppet Government".

-Stick It Out

-Basil appears on the 1993 Comic Relief song "Stick It Out" with Right Said Fred and other celebrity friends.

-Fantasy Football League
+Basil has appeared in other television shows, live shows and books: